madhuselvarajj/ourStuff/README.md

 * python3
 * flask (python3 library)

-## Resources
-The resources folder contains files related to our design

-## Scripts
-The scripts folder contains files for default actions on the database

 <details>
 <summary>Set-Up Instructions for Windows</summary>
 Open the Command Prompt. (by pressing the Windows Key and typing 'cmd')